How To Measure Website Traffic With Google Analytics 4

 Now, you might be asking some of the following questions:

-- How do I know if my efforts are translating into traffic?
+• How do I know if my efforts are driving traffic?

-Don’t worry.
-By the end of this article, you’ll know how to access valuable insights into the volume of traffic coming to your website and what you can do to improve site performance based on your SEO goals.
+By the end of this article, you’ll know how to access valuable insights into how much traffic is coming to your website and what you can do to improve your website’s performance based on your SEO goals.

 How To Measure SEO